Housing Sales Building Momentum

-With the first half of the year complete, the Kelowna housing market continues to rebound from the long, cold, dark Winter we lived through.
+With the first half of the year complete, the real estate Kelowna in British Columbia continues to rebound from the long, cold, dark Winter we lived through.
 The most promising statistic for everyone in my industry is the number is homes selling is increasing every month indicating consumer confidence is back and buyers are jumping off the fence and into the housing market again.
 So far this year, the number of monthly sales are as follows…

 January 60 homes sold